ervandew/eclim/doc/content/vim/dltk/buildpath.rst

 Source code completion, searching, and other features make use of the `eclipse dltk's <http://eclipse.org/dltk/>`_ .buildpath to locate resources.
-When you first create a dltk project (currently :doc:`php </vim/php/index>` or :doc:`ruby </vim/ruby/index>`), a ``.buildpath`` file is created in the project's root directory.
+When you first create a dltk project (currently :doc:`php </vim/php/index>`), a ``.buildpath`` file is created in the project's root directory.
 If your project depends on any source files located outside your project or in another project, then you'll need to edit your .buildpath accordingly.

 To help you do this, eclim provides several commands to ease the creation of new build path entries and variables, all of which are made available when